RuABraun/RuABraun.github.io/_posts/2020-11-27-On-word-error-rates.markdown

 Given a model that outputs a hypothesis the Word-Error-Rate is defined as the number of insertion, deletion and substitution errors the model makes over the count of words in the reference.

-To find out the types of errors one has to align the hypothesis to the reference, this is typically done by creating a cost matrix and backtracing from the bottom right to the start (top left) to find the alignment.
+To find out the types of errors one has to align the hypothesis to the reference, this is typically done by creating a cost matrix and backtracing from the end (bottom right) to the start (top left) to find the alignment.
 Example:

 |        |   | first | third |
 |:--------:|---:|:-------:|:-------:|